 (C) if the debtor files a demand for documents from the creditor (Vt.
 LB MM Form #9), the creditor must serve the documents requested by the debtor on the debtor and mediator, along with a response to the demand for creditor documents, and file a copy of the response (without attachments) and a certificate of service with the Court.

-(5) If the creditor serves a motion to compel compliance with the mediation order (Vt.
-LB MM Form #4), the debtor will have 14 days to file a response with any documents required to bring the debtor into compliance with the mediation order.
-A motion to compel is a non-routine motion for purpose of this Rule.
+(6) If the creditor serves a motion to compel compliance with the mediation order (Vt.
+LB MM Form #4), the debtor will have 14 days to file a response and serve upon the creditor any documents required to bring the debtor into compliance with the mediation order.
+A motion to compel is a non-routine motion for purposes of this Rule.
 Cf. Vt.
 LBR 9013-2(b), (c)(5)(C).
 The creditor may set a hearing thereon, to be held shortly after the expiration of the debtors’ response time; if the creditor does not set a hearing, the Court will do so if it deems a hearing necessary.

-(6) The mediator must schedule the mediation session to be held within 21 days of the filing of the creditor’s response, or of an order adjudicating the motion if the creditor files a motion in lieu of the creditor’s response, whichever is later.
-The first mediation session must be held within 90 days of the date the Court enters the mediation order, unless the Court approves a motion to enlarge the time.
+(7) The mediator must schedule the mediation session to be held within 21 days of the filing of the creditor’s response, or of an order adjudicating the motion if the creditor files a motion in lieu of the creditor’s response, whichever is later.
+The first mediation session must be held within 90 days of the appointment of the mediator, unless the Court grants a motion to enlarge the time.
 The mediation must conclude within 14 days of the first mediation session, unless the mediator determines there is good cause to extend the mediation period.
-The mediators shall have broad discretion and authority to manage the mediation process, including the authority to enlarge the 90-day time period between entry of the mediation order and the convening of the first mediation session, provided the mediator files a statement setting forth the basis for enlarging this time period and a schedule for commencing and completing the mediation.
-The mediator is encouraged and authorized to schedule a pre-mediation telephone conference in order to ascertain the status of the document exchange between the parties, assist in resolving any outstanding issues, address any impediments to moving forward, and schedule the mediation session as soon as possible.
-The mediator may also require the lender’s representative to participate in the pre-mediation telephone conference and any other meetings necessary to expeditiously conclude the mediation process.
+The mediator shall have broad discretion and authority to manage the mediation process, including the authority to enlarge the 90-day time period between appointment of the mediator and the convening of the first mediation session, provided the mediator files (A) a statement setting forth the basis for enlarging this time period and (B) a precise and firm schedule for commencing and completing the mediation.

+(8) If a modification is denied, the creditor must provide a written explanation at the time of denial as to why a modification is denied (including the input figures used in calculating eligibility for a modification).
+If the debtor believes the creditor denied the modification in bad faith, or reached a conclusion on the basis of erroneous facts or calculations, the debtor may file, within 14 days of the conclusion of the mediation, a motion to compel the creditor to participate in further mediation.

-(7) The mediator must file a report of mediation (Vt.
+(9) The mediator must file a report of mediation (Vt.
 LB MM Form #6) within 14 days of the conclusion of the mediation.
+In lieu of Vt.
+LB MM Form # 6, the mediator may file a Vermont Foreclosure Mediation Report, as described in 12 V.S.A. § 4634.

+(10) Unless, within 120 days of the date the mediator was appointed,

+(A) the mediator files a statement and schedule, or a report (or interim report, Vt.
+LB MM Form # 12) of mediation, or

+(B) the debtor files a stipulation between the debtor, creditor, and mediator deferring mediation due to a temporary payment plan,

+the Clerk shall set a status hearing for the next hearing date, at which the parties’ representative

+and the mediator shall be required to appear and explain why the mediation has not been

+completed.

 (d) Required Documents.
-To mediate, the debtor must deliver the following documents to the creditor:
+Unless waived by the creditor, the debtor must deliver the following documents to the creditor and mediator:

 (1) a request for modification and affidavit or an alternative, analogous form required by the creditor;